serverum/CMC-TeleBot-Flask-WebHooks/README.md

 2. Copy/paste them into tokens.py
 3. Deploy on your server

-If you would like I assist you & adding some advanced features and deploy the bot on your servers, text me back by email.
+If you would like I assist you & adding some advanced features and deploy the bot on your server, text me back by email.